-McDonald’s on-job evaluation (sometimes known as the on-job experience) – or OJE – is the third stage in its graduate recruitment process.
-It involves would-be trainee managers spending a day (11.00 am – 7.00 pm) in a local restaurant, talking to representatives, completing various business-related tasks and a business case study.
-As part of the day, you will have a 30-minute interview with one of McDonald's operations consultants (who oversees up to eight restaurants).
+McDonald’s on-job evaluation (sometimes known as the on-job experience) – or OJE – is the fourth stage in its graduate recruitment process.
+It involves up to eight would-be trainee managers spending a day (11.00 am – 7.00 pm) in a local restaurant, talking to representatives and discovering what it is really like to work a shift.

 Essential tips for standing out on the McDonald's OJE

 Talk to people and ask questions.
 'It’s good to strike up conversations with various people you meet,' says Ilona.
-'Normally we will have our consultants there as well as our restaurant managers, and possibly the operations manager.
-A wide range of staff will be on hand to answer questions, give advice and talk generally about the organisation.'
-It’s also good to think of specific questions you’d like to ask at the end of your interview.
-'During the interview, candidates are given an opportunity to ask questions and I would urge you to be prepared, as interviewers do expect them,' she advises.
+'Normally we will have our consultants there as well as our restaurant managers, and possibly the operations manager.’

 Demonstrate your attention to detail.
 'In any job you need to show that you can pick out the important elements,’ Ilona reflects.
 'In our OJE, if you are prepping and cooking food, you’ve got to ensure that hygiene is always a priority.'